jp-systems/documentation/timeline.md

 ## 28th March 2017

 ### In attendance
-> Han Liu, Matthew Shotton, Brad Davis & Chris Williams
+> Han Liu, Matthew Shotton, Brad Davies & Chris Williams

 * Began work on the back-end of the system, with a RESTful API setup to act and respond to requests sent via AJAX.
 * 2 php pages created to perform most of the heavy lifting re-database.